 We’re often asked if it’s safe to use glass in the front door.
 The obvious answer is that it is as safe as using glass in your windows!
 Your front door is your home’s first impression.
 Why not use it to show your creativity or personality and set your home stand apart from the others.

 We at Ferris Home Improvements install only U.S.-made Energy-Star awarded Provia brand windows and doors that are custom fit and designed for your home.
-Made in Ohio, these doors are manufactured to the highest standards of quality and workmanship in the industry.
+Made in Ohio, these doors are manufactured to the industry’s highest standards of quality and workmanship.
 Their warranty is second to none.
 For ideas and